-SG&A expenses for the first quarter of fiscal 2013 decreased slightly from the prior quarter due to additional savings from temporary shutdowns, a favorable adjustment to the allowance for doubtful accounts, and lower share-based compensation due to workforce reductions as part of the previously announced restructuring plans, while SG&A expenses for the fourth quarter of fiscal 2012 included a favorable variable compensation adjustment and a provision for doubtful accounts.
-The decrease in SG&A expenses for the first quarter of fiscal 2013 compared to the same period in fiscal 2012 was primarily attributable to the absence of \$23 million of deal costs and \$19 million of share-based compensation for accelerated vesting of certain awards associated with the acquisition of Varian.
-SG&A expenses during the three months ended January 27, 2013, October 28, 2012 and January 29, 2012 included \$13 million, \$16 million and \$27 million of share-based compensation, respectively.
+SG&A expenses for the second quarter of fiscal 2013 increased from the prior quarter due to absence of savings from temporary shutdowns and additional variable compensation charges.
+The decrease in SG&A expenses for the second quarter and first half of fiscal 2013 compared to the same periods in fiscal 2012 was primarily attributable to savings from restructuring programs and the absence of certain costs incurred during fiscal 2012 associated with the acquisition of Varian, including share-based compensation for accelerated vesting of certain awards.
+SG&A expenses during the three months ended April 28, 2013, January 27, 2013 and April 29, 2012 included \$14 million, \$13 million and \$16 million of share-based compensation, respectively.
+SG&A expenses during the six months ended April 28, 2013 and April 29, 2012 included \$27 million and \$43 million of share-based compensation, respectively.